 Since the wood-look skin used for wrapping is impervious to the transmission of gases, completely wrapped items like kitchen cabinet doors eliminate any chance of formaldehyde gas emissions to the surrounding air.
 Elite Trimworks (888.898.1665) is one of the leading suppliers of wrapped architectural products in Canada and the US.
 I have no reason to recommend them except that they do a great job.
 The wrapping technology they use springs from work first done by Olon Industries (800-387-2319) back in 1985, with corporate roots originating in Brampton, Ontario, Canada.
 Wrapped profile products are available in many other countries, too.

-I know from experience that working with wrapped trim, moulding and wainscoting in my own shop that it saws and nails just like real wood.
+I know from experience that working with wrapped trim, cabinets, moulding and wainscoting in my own shop that it saws and nails just like real wood.
 An unusual bit of industry-wide coordination also makes it easy to match wrapped products with other interior building materials.
 Various manufacturers across North America offer 600 different colours and patterns of melamine sheet goods and other low-density laminate flat panels with wrapped trim of all kinds.
 You can get exact matches between cabinets, trim and other woodwork this way.

 I doubt I’ll ever feel completely comfortable with the ever-increasing level of realistic fake wood products, but that doesn’t mean I don’t think they’re a good idea on several levels.
 They’re strikingly beautiful, extremely durable and economical.
 You’d think this would be enough to put me at ease, but not quite yet.